 East Ferris also has over 78 km of trails that are used by walkers, hikers, dog walkers, joggers and mountain bikers.
-The trails in East Ferris are owned and managed by community organizations, with the exception of a portion of the Voyer Trail which is on municipal land.
+The trails are owned and managed by community organizations, with the exception of a portion of the Voyer Trail which is on municipal land.

-Table 5 - East Ferris Trail Network
+Table 4 - East Ferris Trail Network

-East Ferris trail Trail length (km) Ownership /Management
+East Ferris Trail Trail Length (km) Ownership/Management

-Wasi Ski Trail 51 Wasi Ski Trail, Crown / MNRF
+Wasi Ski Trail 51 Wasi Ski Trail, Crown Land, MNRF

-NBMCA Corbeil Trail 3.4 NBMCA / Crown
+NBMCA Corbeil Trail 3.4 NBMCA, Crown Land

-Voyer Trail 6 (est.) Municipality, Discovery Route, Crown, Private
+Voyer Trail 6 Municipality, Discovery Routes, Crown, Private

-Stepping Stones 18 (est.) Crown
+Stepping Stones 18 Crown Land

-Total (km) 78.4
+TOTAL 78.4

 The Voyageur Cycling Route / Véloroute is the backbone of East Ferris' existing active transportation network.
 The route spans over 645 km and connects 29 rural and northern communities from Ottawa to Sudbury.
-The Bikeway is part of the core provincial cycling network, with direct connections to the Great Lakes Waterfront Trail, the National Capital Region and La Route Verte du Quebec, while also being aligned with over 200 km of the Grand Trails.
-Locally, the trail connects Bonfield to East Ferris via Quae Quae Road, south to Corbeil Road, west to Astorville Road, west to Lake Nosbonsing Road and from there either south to Highway 654 or west to Callander and then to Kate Pace Way in North Bay.
-The Voyageur Bicycle Route identifies alternative routes to East Ferris: Alternative A Corbeil Road north to Highway #94 north to Centennial Crescent and Alternative B Corbeil Road to Highway #94 west to Callander and then to Kate Pace Way.
+The bikeway is part of the core provincial cycling network, with direct connections to the Great Lakes Waterfront Trail, the National Capital Region and La Route Verte du Quebec, while also being aligned with over 200 km of the Grand Trails.
+Locally, the trail connects Bonfield to East Ferris via Quae Quae Road, south to Corbeil Road, west to Astorville Road, west to Lake Nosbonsing Road and from there either west to Highway 654 or north to Callander and then to Kate Pace Way in North Bay.
+In addition to the main route, the Voyageur Cycling Route identifies 2 alternative routes to East Ferris: Alternative A Corbeil Road north to Highway #94 north to Centennial Crescent and Alternative B Corbeil Road to Highway #94 west to Callander and then to Kate Pace Way.